Carson C. Chow, Ph.D.

 Need for Further Study

-We are on the verge of an explosion in new sequencing and single cell imaging data.
+We are in the midst of an explosion of new sequencing and single cell imaging data.
 Understanding and integrating this data will require new mathematical and computational tools.

 - Ph.D., Massachusetts Institute of Technology, 1992

 - Rodriguez J, Ren G, Day CR, Zhao K, Chow CC, Larson DR. Intrinsic Dynamics of a Human Gene Reveal the Basis of Expression Heterogeneity.
 Cell.
 2019;176(1-2):213-226.e18.

 - Chow CC, Chang JC, Gerkin RC, Vattikuti S. Global prediction of unreported SARS-CoV2 infection from observed COVID-19 cases. medRxiv.
 2020.

 - Chow CC, Ong KM, Kagan B, Simons SS Jr. Theory of partial agonist activity of steroid hormones.
 AIMS Mol Sci.
 2015;2(2):101-123.